 Quality sleep is essential for human health and state of mind.
 Good sleep strengthens the body and prepares us for all the challenges that lie ahead of us from day today.
 However, although it is imperative to get some sleep, the latest research shows that sleep quality is just as important as quantity.
 In other words, it also matters how we sleep, not just how much we sleep.
+Visit BetterTools for an informative guide to sleeping better.

 The first question that needs to be answered is, how optimal is a non-disabled person’s sleeping time, and can it be determined without exception?